mroberge/hydrofunctions/docs/graphing.rst

 .. image:: _static/cycleplot_annual-week.png
         :alt: a cycleplot of the annual cycle grouped by week.

-In this graph, several years of data for a site along the Shenandoah River was grouped into 52 different bins, each corresponding to a different week of the year.
+In this graph, several years of data for a site along the Shenandoah River were grouped into 52 different bins, each corresponding to a different week of the year.
 Then the mean and median values in each bin were connected with lines.
 A light gray band was drawn around the 0.2 to 0.8 quantile range and a dark